Glacier gateway and four-season mountain base

 Town with range

-Downtown Whitefish is polished enough to feel like a real trip, not just a staging area with groceries.
+Downtown Whitefish is polished enough to stand as a real trip, not just a staging area with groceries.

 Glacier National Park overlook near Whitefish